Las Médulas

 What became the Roman province of Hispania Tarraconensis was conquered in 25 BC by the emperor Augustus.
 Before the Roman conquest, the indigenous inhabitants obtained gold from alluvial deposits.
 Large-scale production did not begin until the second half of the 1st century AD.

 Mining technique

-Pliny the Elder, who was a procurator in the region in 74 AD, described a technique of hydraulic mining that may be based on direct observation at Las Médulas:
+Pliny the Elder, who was a procurator in the region in 74 AD, described in his Naturalis Historia a technique of hydraulic mining that may be based on direct observation at Las Médulas:Gold in our part of the world...is obtained in three ways: in the detritus of rivers, ....
+Another method is by sinking shafts; or it is sought for in the fallen débris of mountains [aut in ruina montium quaeritur].